Coroner: Body in duffel bag was woman’s 3-year-old daughter

 - New law to make California first state to end bail

-Thomas is jailed pending an Oct.
+Thomas remains jailed without bail pending an Oct.
 1 hearing to determine if she’ll stand trial on a murder charge.

-Her court-appointed attorney, Sarah Hawkins, says Thomas will plead not guilty.
+Her court-appointed attorney, Sarah Hawkins, has said Thomas will plead not guilty.

+Thomas was arrested after calling 911 and reporting that her daughter wandered away while walking to a grocery store with Thomas and her other three children.
+Officers began searching the area and found the body in the apartment.

+The girl’s father, Don Edward Hunt Jr., 30, was in jail at the time.